Loading…

 Tomas Novotny

 Tomáš Novotný is an embedded Linux systems developer.
-He works on embedded systems for satellites currently.
-His previous projects were in the fields of biometric access systems, home automation and fire engine control.
+He currently works on embedded systems for satellites.
+His previous projects were in the fields of biometric access systems, home automation, and fire engine control.

 avatar for Lenka Kosková Třísková